echopen/echopen_prototyping/stable/guide_hardware.md

 ![](./guide_hardware/1_PCB/LED.png)

-On the PCB, there is an additionnal line where the cathode must be plugged.
+On the PCB, there is an additional line where the cathode must be plugged.

 ### Transistors

-The transistors have three terminals: base, collector, and emitter, they are represented as follow on our PCB:
+The transistors have three terminals: base, collector, and emitter, they are represented as follows on our PCB:

 ![](./guide_hardware/1_PCB/Q_PCB.jpg)

-Match the small strip of the transistors with the one of the footprint on the PCB.
+Match the small strip of the transistors with the one according to the footprint on the PCB.

 ![](./guide_hardware/1_PCB/transistor2.jpg)